Welcome to New Cumnock, Gateway to Ayrshire

 New Cumnock – what’s in a name?

-The village of New Cumnock developed around and about the site of Cumnock Castle, the ancient seat of the barons of Cumnock that once stood here overlooking the confluence of the River Nith and Afton Water.
-It is this confluence which may have given rise to the place-name Cumnock from Gaelic comunn achadh ‘meeting place’.
+The village of New Cumnock developed around the site of Cumnock Castle, the ancient seat of the barons of Cumnock that once stood here overlooking the confluence of the River Nith and Afton Water.
+It is this meeting of waters which may have given rise to the place-name Cumnock from Gaelic comunn achadh ‘meeting place’.

-In 1650 the original parish of Cumnock was divided into the two new parishes of Old Cumnock and New Cumnock, the new parish church putting the ‘new’ into New Cumnock.
+In 1650 the original parish of Cumnock was divided into the two new parishes of Old Cumnock and New Cumnock.
+The parish of Old Cumnock was served by the existing or ‘old’ church while the parish of New Cumnock was served by a ‘new’ church built in 1659, the ruins of which can still be seen today.